junliu724515/org-analyzer/messages/data-dictionary.generate.md

 # flags.include-non-empty-objects.summary

 When set to true, ensures that only objects with a record count greater than 0 are included.
 By default, it is false, allowing all objects to be included regardless of their record count.

+# flags.exclude-objects.summary

+The Flag to specify the objects to exclude.